thomas-p-longhurst/Fractal-Visualizer/doc/Plan.md

 See [unit test](../src/Testing).
 In addition to unit tests, I have images produced by commit `7a33a7d77ce23acdd00045ce624d8246210328a8`, and I will use `diff` to see if the images the new program produces are exactly the same.

+# 6. Differences from Spring 2021 to Fall 2021

+* Assignment requirements seem largely the same, as well as the starter code, minus the fact that the new starter code is somewhat smellier.
+* Let's see where a rebase gets us...